Learn how to wallpaper with these expert tips for a professional finish

 To wallpaper over a previously painted wall first make sure to remove any loose/peeling paint with a scraper.
 Fill any cracks/holes and sand.
 If the wall is dirty or greasy give it a quick clean with sugar soap.
 Finally, give the whole wall a quick sand - especially if the paint has a gloss finish - to improve adhesion.

-After removing any fixings such as TV brackets, shelves or pictures, put any screws taken out back into the wall.
+Another option is to put any screws taken out back into the wall.
 Leave the screws protruding around 1-2cm.
 When papering the wall gently push the paper to see where the screws are.
 Get a sharp blade and cut across the screw head and gently push the paper over the screw head and finally pat down with a hanging brush.

 Application

-Before hanging any wallpaper first mix your wallpaper paste.
-A general all-round wallpaper paste such as Solvite All Purpose Wallpaper Adhesive - Extra Strong - is ideal for most wallpapers.
+Before hanging any wallpaper, first mix your wallpaper paste.
+A general all-round wallpaper paste, such as Solvite All Purpose Wallpaper Adhesive - Extra Strong, is ideal for most wallpapers.
 Read the packet to see how many rolls the packet covers.
-One quick tip - make sure you add paste to water and stir as instructed to avoid lumps.
+One quick tip – make sure you add paste to water and stir as instructed to avoid lumps.

 Before you start hanging, create a vertical straight line on the wall to ensure that the wallpaper goes up straight.
 Use a plumb line and bob to mark a line with a pencil.
 Alternatively, use a 600mm - or larger - spirit level to draw the line.